skekre98/SortedWordCount/README.md

 ## Built With
 This application was built through a directed-acyclic graph of operators and used [Maven](https://maven.apache.org/) for dependency management.

-## Operator 1: Line Reader
+## Operators
-This operator split the file into lines and passed each line onto the next operator.
+Line Reader: This operator split the file into lines and passed each line onto the next operator.